 Taking Inventory: A Practical Approach to Decluttering

-The thought of decluttering a lifetime of possessions often feels daunting, but a structured approach makes the process manageable.
-Begin by creating a detailed home inventory of all your belongings.
-This not only helps you decide what to keep, sell, donate, or discard, but also provides a record for insurance purposes.
+The thought of decluttering all of that felt daunting, but a structured approach made the process manageable.
+We started by creating a detailed home inventory, not just to decide what to keep, but also for insurance purposes.

-Address one room or even one closet at a time.
-This segmented approach prevents overwhelm and allows you to see progress.
-As you go through each item, ask yourself: Have I used this in the last year?
+As we went through each item, we asked ourselves: Have I used this in the last year?
 Does it serve a purpose?
 Does it bring me joy?
-Is it essential for my retirement living?
-Be realistic about what you truly need and what fits into your “right-sized” home.
+Is it essential for our retirement living?
+You have to be realistic about what you truly need and what fits into your “right-sized” home.

 Practical downsizing tips for effective decluttering: